 - 7.01 Responsibility for Collection Service Billing and Collection.
 Contractor shall be solely responsible for the billing and collecting payments for the Collection Services it provides within the Service Area. - 7.02 Invoices.
 Contractor shall prepare and send out invoices, by either U.S. mail or electronic mail, to each Service Recipient in advance of all services provided by Contractor under this Agreement.
 If sent by mail, invoices for each billing period shall be placed in a separate envelope accompanied by a self-addressed return envelope.
-All invoices shall include Contractor's e-mail address include directions for payment by payment by check, credit card, or Automated Clearing House (ACH) debit, and shall include or be accompanied by a complete billing statement showing all charges and all services provided.
-City shall have the right to direct Contactor to revise the format of all invoices and billing statements upon reasonable notice to Contractor. - 7.03 Timing; Frequency.
+All invoices shall include Contractor's e-mail address, include directions for payment by check, credit card, or Automated Clearing House (ACH) debit, and shall include or be accompanied by a complete billing statement showing all charges and all services provided.
+City shall have the right to direct Contractor to revise the format of all invoices and billing statements upon reasonable notice to Contractor. - 7.03 Timing; Frequency.
 Contractor shall not initiate billing to any Service Unit sooner than the first day of the service period of Collections Services covered by the invoice.
 Contractor shall invoice Service Recipients once every month for Commercial Service Units, MFD Service Units and MXD Service Units and once every Quarter for SFD Service Units.
-No invoice shall be due and payable sooner than the last day of the respective month or Quarter for which Collection Services are provided. - 7.04 Partial Month Service.
+No invoice shall be considered past due until the last day of the respective month or Quarter for which Collection Services are provided. - 7.04 Partial Month Service.
 If, during a month, a Service Unit is added to or deleted from Contractor's Service Area, Contractor shall pro-rate billing to the Service Recipient on a weekly basis, meaning one-fourth of the applicable rate found in Exhibit 1 multiplied by the number of weeks of service provided by Contractor. - 7.05 Overpayments.
-Contractor shall refund or issue a service credit for overpayments by Service Recipients no later than 30 days after Contractor discovers or is notified of the overpayment.
+Contractor shall refund or issue a service credit for overpayments by Service Recipients no later than 30 days after Contractor discovers or is notified of the overpayment and after the payment is validated.
 Contractor shall refund every overpayment that: (1) exceeds two hundred dollars (\$200.00) or the amount of Service Recipient's typical invoice, whichever is less; or (2) is due to the Service Recipient closing the account prior to the end of the billing period.
 Contractor may issue a service credit of no more than two (2) years against future invoices for all other overpayments.

 7.06 Delinquent Service Accounts.
-Contractor shall report all Service Recipients whose accounts are delinquent by more than ninety (90 days) to the Agreement Administrator on a monthly basis.
+Contractor shall report all Service Recipients whose accounts are delinquent by more than ninety (90) days to the Agreement Administrator on a monthly basis.

 7.07 Contractor's Reservation of Legal Rights and Remedies.
-Notwithstanding any other provision of this Article, Contractor reserves its right to, and may take such action as is legally available to Contractor, to collect or cause collection of past due invoice amounts; provided, however, that Contractor shall never discontinue Collection Services to any Service Unit except upon thirty (30) days prior written notice to both the Service Recipient and the Agreement Administrator.
+Notwithstanding any other provision of this Article, Contractor reserves its right to, and may take such action as is legally available to Contractor, to collect or cause collection of past due invoice amounts; provided, however, that Contractor shall never discontinue Collection Services to any Service Unit except upon fifteen (15) days prior written notice to both the Service Recipient and the Agreement Administrator.
+Written notice to be provided to the Service Unit no sooner than 15 days after the close of the prior quarter.
 Contractor may send a written notice to Service Recipient regarding payments of Billings during the billed service period.